sabinemm/fabf/README.md

 ### Media

 Some photos were taken from  [Pexels](https://www.pexels.com/), and some were taken from Google Images with free use with modification licence.
 Images were altered using Photoshop to maintain the same theme.
+Logo created in Photoshop.

 ### Acknowledgements